jonathan-fielding/ic-readme/README.md

 ## About me

-I joined Spendesk in January 2023 as a Staff Engineer working within the Growth and Expansion group, I have since moved outside the group and am working across SAS focusing on the Scalability of our engineering organisation.
+I joined Legend in Feburary 2025 as a Principal Engineer.

-Prior to my time at Spendesk I have worked at several different tech startups across a variety of different roles ranging from Engineering Manager, Tech Lead and 'Acting' Principal Engineer, this breadth of roles means I have a breadth of experience that I can bring to the table.
+Prior to my time at Legend I have worked at several different tech startups across a variety of different roles ranging from Engineering Manager, Tech Lead and 'Acting' Principal Engineer, this breadth of roles means I have a breadth of experience that I can bring to the table.

 Outside of work I have a Black Belt in Karate, write lots of little side projects, I blog on [Medium](https://jonthanfielding.medium.com/) and of course I couldn't write this without talking about my love for Disney and play video games.

-## My role as a Staff Engineer
+## My role as a Principal Engineer

 TL;DR: I am here to make sure our engineering team is successful, happy, and working on the things that are most important to help our customers, improve our product, improve our engineering  and improve our business.
 More granularly: